embeddedcrab/Drivers_API_C_CPP_Migration/README.md

 Optimization techniques needs to be considered while converting code, otherwise code size and code processing might become a major task to be dealt with!

+You can find the document here -> https://github.com/embeddedcrab/Drivers_API_C_CPP_Migration/blob/master/Drivers_API_Conversion_from_C_to_C%2B%2B.docx

+Happy to Help and Share 😊

+Cheers!